 DRY means avoid duplicating things in your test suite.
 One example of duplication in a test suite include having your element locators (IDs, CSS class names, XPath definitions, etc.) defined in more than one spot.
 Another example would be having every test perform the same steps to log on to a system.

 This sort of duplication doesn’t seem like an issue when you have 20 or 50 tests, but wait until your test suite grows to hundreds or thousands of tests – and then go try to fix failing tests when (not if!) your UI or system flow changes.
-Duplication of this sort crushes the maintainability of your test suite over time – you spend more time fixing broken tests than you do delivering great value elsewhere.
+Duplication of this sort crushes the maintainability of your test suite over time – you spend more time fixing broken tests than you do deliver great value elsewhere.

 3. Measure your ROI:

-Success of automation cannot be determined by only comparing the manual v/s automation effort, but also by capturing the following metrics:
+The success of automation cannot be determined by only comparing the manual v/s automation effort, but also by capturing the following metrics:

 · Time required for executing automation testing for each and every release cycle

 · Reduction in Time taken per release (Productivity improvement)